Child development: Population differences

-Language and communication
+Development of language and communication

 Mechanisms

-Language serves the purpose of communication to express oneself through a systematic and traditional use of sounds, signs, or written symbols.
-There are four subcomponents in which the child must attain in order to acquire language competence.
-They include phonology, lexicon, morphology and syntax, and pragmatics.
-These subcomponents of language development are combined to form the components of language, which are sociolinguistics and literacy.
-Currently, there is no single accepted theory of language acquisition but various explanations of language development have been accumulated.
+Language serves the purpose of communication to express oneself through a systematic and conventional use of sounds, signs, or written symbols.
+There are four subcomponents a child must know to acquire language competence: phonology, lexicon, morphology and syntax, and pragmatics.
+These subcomponents combine to form the components of language: sociolinguistics and literacy.
+Currently, there is no single accepted theory of language acquisition but various explanations of language development have been given.

 Components

 The four components of language development include: